Prometheus Integration

 static_configs:

-Replace <INSTANCE_IP> with the IP address or hostname of the on-prem instance.
+Replace <ENGINE_INSTANCE_URI> with the IP address or hostname of the Engine container.
 Save the configuration file.

 Step 2: Reload Prometheus Configuration